mdinger/turpl/README.md

 provides lots of tools to make doing these things rare, but these problems are considered impractical to categorically prevent.

-Rust models the seperation between Safe and Unsafe with the `unsafe` keyword.
+Rust models the separation between Safe and Unsafe with the `unsafe` keyword.
 There are several places `unsafe` can appear in Rust today, which can largely be grouped into two categories: